 Neuroscience, Vision, functional magnetic resonance imaging, MRI data analysis

-I am the co-organizer of (and teach on) the MSc in Brain Imaging at the School of Psychology.
+I am the director of the MSc Cognitive Neuroscience at the School of Psychology.

 The aim of my research is to understand how we use our senses of vision and touch to gather information about the world and how we use that information to make decisions that are critical for our… read more